iainmcgin/scala/spec/07-implicit-parameters-and-views.md

----
-title: Implicit Parameters and Views
-layout: default
-chapter: 7
----

-# Implicit Parameters and Views
+# 7. Implicit Parameters and Views

 ## The Implicit Modifier